babopeter/PingPongDelay/README.md

-# AudioProcessingMiniProject
+# PingPongDelay

-Repository for the audio processing mini project by Peter Babo.
+Mini project for the Audio processing course taken on Aalborg University Copenhagen.

-Currently the function doesn't pan and the plugin file doesn't work.
+Simple implementation of a ping pong delay effect in MATLAB.